-AP MACROECONOMICS Open to Grades: 11-12 Credit(s): 1 Course Number: 2180 Prerequisites: Economics Notes: 2.
-This is a virtual course of through Connexus Learn Weighted course at 1.25.
-It is expected that the stuthe AP Exam. ning.
+AP MACROECONOMICS Open to Grades: 11-12 Credit(s): 1 Course Number: 2180 Prerequisites: Economics Notes: This is a virtual course offered through Connexus Learning.
+Weighted course at 1.25.
+It is expected that the student will take the AP Exam.